-National validation criteria Evidence required 1.1 Providing effective leadership, management and promotion of CEIAG How the Award assesses: the consistency of a learning provider's leadership and management (including the involvement of those providing the governance of schools, colleges and work-based learning providers) of its CEIAG programme a learning provider's arrangements for promoting CEIAG within the curriculum.
-1.2 Ensuring appropriate initial staff training and continuing professional development (CPD) to secure the competence required of all staff involved in the learning provider's How the Award assesses a learning provider's arrangements for: analysing the training needs of all its CEIAG leadership, management and delivery staff and teams planning and securing CPD to meet identified training needs to ensure that all staff have a basic understanding of CEIAG, and that senior leaders have the enhanced understanding required to 'secure access to independent careers guidance' to meet the needs of all young people
+CHERA: National validation criteria Evidence required 1.1 Providing effective leadership, management and delivery of CEIAG How the Award assesses: the consistency of a learning provider's leadership and management (including the involvement of those providing the governance of schools, colleges and work-based learning providers) of its CEIAG programme a learning provider's arrangements for promoting CEIAG within the curriculum.
+1.2 Ensuring appropriate initial staff training and continuous professional development (CPD) to secure the competency required of all staff involved in planning and implementing CEIAG provision How the Award assesses a learning provider's arrangements for: analysing the training needs of its CEIAG leadership, management and delivery teams planning and securing CPD to meet identified training needs to ensure that all staff have a basic understanding of the subject area, and that senior leaders have the enhanced understanding required to commission careers advice and guidance to meet the needs of all young people within their learning provision ensuring that all staff involved demonstrate their competence in delivering CEIAG and actively review their CPD to ensure their knowledge is up-to-date and accurate.
+This should include taking account of the professional standards and qualifications determined by the Careers Profession Alliance and/or other appropriate representative bodies